 The trophy is often a shoulder mount, with wings spread.
-The back skin, if you can call it that, can be tanned and made into any number of very attractive leather goods.
+The back skin, if you can call it that, can be tanned and made into a number of very attractive leather goods.
 Most often the male is sought as a trophy, being a bit more colorful than the female.
-Aim point when hunting Ostrich is dead center on the body; he is soft and if he doesn't drop to the shot, he should not go far.
-A great conversation piece and addition to your trophy room, try hunting Ostrich if you have the opportunity.
+Aim point when hunting ostrich is dead center on the body; he is soft and if he does not drop to the shot, he should not go far.
+A great conversation piece and addition to your trophy room, try hunting ostrich if the opportunity presents itself.